 What is an employer of record?

-An employer of record (EOR) is a service offered by global employment solutions providers that allows their client company to legally employ staff in a foreign location without an existing footprint.
+An employer of record (EOR) is a service offered by global employment solutions providers.
+It allows their client company to legally employ staff in a foreign country without an existing footprint.

 While the client company is responsible for managing the performance and schedule of the employee, the EOR is regarded as the legal employer in the foreign location.
 An EOR’s responsibilities can include sponsoring work visas, managing payroll and taxes, immigration and making sure all labour regulations are being followed.